 THIS DATE IN HISTORY: Aug.
 3

-1951: Marcel Dionne, one of seven members of the NHL's 700-goal club, is born in Drummondville, Quebec.
+1951: Marcel Dionne, one of eight members of the NHL's 700-goal club, is born in Drummondville, Quebec.

-Dionne, selected with the No. 2 pick in the 1971 NHL Draft, makes a splash in his rookie season with the Detroit Red Wings by finishing with 77 points (28 goals, 49 assists).
-That turns out to be his lowest point total in four seasons in Detroit, but after a 47-goal, 121-point performance in 1974-75, he joins the Los Angeles Kings.
+Dionne is selected by the Detroit Red Wings with the No. 2 pick in the 1971 NHL Draft and makes a splash in his rookie season by finishing with 77 points (28 goals, 49 assists).
+That turns out to be his lowest point total in four seasons with Detroit, but after a 47-goal, 121-point performance in 1974-75, he joins the Los Angeles Kings.
 Dionne scores 50 goals six times and has seven 100-point seasons with the Kings, most of them centering the "Triple Crown Line" with Charlie Simmer and Dave Taylor.
-He wins the Art Ross Trophy as the NHL's top scorer in 1979-80; he and Wayne Gretzky of the Edmonton Oilers each finish with 137 points, but Dionne scores 53 goals to Gretzky's 51.
+He wins the Art Ross Trophy as the NHL's top scorer in 1979-80; he and Wayne Gretzky of the Edmonton Oilers tie for the League lead with 137 points, but Dionne scores 53 goals to Gretzky's 51.

-Dionne is traded to the New York Rangers on March 10, 1987, scores 31 goals the following season and retires after 1988-89 with 1,771 points (731 goals, 1,040 assists) in 1,348 regular-season games.
-Dionne is a two-time First-Team NHL All-Star, wins the Lady Byng and Ted Lindsay trophies twice each, and is inducted into the Hockey Hall of Fame in 1992, though he never comes close to playing on a Stanley Cup winner.
+Dionne is traded to the New York Rangers on March 10, 1987, scores 31 goals the following season and retires after 1988-89 with 1,771 points (731 goals, 1,040 assists) in 1,348 NHL games.
+Dionne is a two-time First-Team NHL All-Star, wins the Lady Byng Trophy and Ted Lindsay Award twice each, and is inducted into the Hockey Hall of Fame in 1992, though he never comes close to playing on a Stanley Cup winner.

 Video: Marcel Dionne was "offensive genius"